 Until actionable changes are made, cities, counties, and injured victims must look to attorneys to zealously advocate for their rights, and achieve at least some modicum of compensation after disasters have already unfolded.

 The Thompson Law Office is here to help victims of California fires with your PG&E wildfire lawsuit.
-Victims of the 2017 California Wildfires are urged to contact California wildfire attorney Bobby Thompson to discuss their rights and to learn more about their legal options.
+Victims of the 2017 California PG&E Wildfires are urged to contact California wildfire attorney Bobby Thompson to discuss their rights and to learn more about their legal options.
 We offer free consultations with our team of qualified and experienced wildfire attorneys.
-Thompson Law Office has the experience and skills to get you the help you need and deserve.
+Thompson Law Office has the experience and skills to get you the maximum compensation you need and deserve.